 I didn’t arrive at the mines in a straight line.

-Now, in a wierd turn of events, I find myself underground tending to the various services necessary in order to keep operations running smoothly within the WA goldfields, and spending my weeks off in Southeast Asia trying to figure out how to make sure this is the last time I ever have to start from scratch.
+Now I find myself underground tending to the services that keep operations running in the WA goldfields, and spending my weeks off in Southeast Asia trying to make sure this is the last time I ever have to start from scratch.

 Why FIFO